Thai-Informatics-System/obk-servicemind-documentation/readme.md

         "route": "client/send-message",
         "body": {
            "chatSessionId": "4482e256-da14-47cc-b119-9575bbb3b6d3",
-           "contentType": "TEXT",      // Can be TEXT, FILE, or IMAGE "messageContent": "whatever messages needs to be sent", "metadata": {
+           "contentType": "TEXT",      // Can be TEXT, FILE, IMAGE or VIDEO "messageContent": "whatever messages needs to be sent", "metadata": {
               "messageUid": "asaSasaSasA1321",    // This should random unique for each message, will be returned back in message metadata